 “Pain racks my body, I cough up blood, my vision is blurred, and I have not been able to keep any food down all day.
 Truly does Odara love me.” – High Priest Anthellon, shortly before his death.

 Odara is the goddess of disease, poison, suffering, puzzles, cyphers, natural decay, and revenge.
+She is also one of the two Azkonian nature deities.

 Holy Animal: Sphinx–the creature of questions.